continuedev/continue/extensions/vscode/e2e/README.md

 ### Run

-Afterward, you can run the tests with:
+Afterward, you can run the tests with as long as you've only changed the e2e test code:

 ```bash
 npm run e2e:quick